stella-systems/stellanow-sdk-typescript/README.md

 #### Memory Considerations

 Metadata-only messages consume approximately 3-5 KB each.
-A 100,000-message queue uses roughly 300-500 MB of memory.
+For reference, a queue with 100,000 messages would use roughly 300-500 MB of memory.

 When using the **`UNLIMITED`** strategy (default):
-- The queue will grow indefinitely and can consume all available system memory
+- The queue will grow indefinitely without any size limit and can consume all available system memory
+- The `maxSize` parameter is ignored - there is no upper bound on queue size
 - Monitor memory usage actively, especially during extended network outages
 - Consider implementing external monitoring and alerting for memory consumption
 - Suitable for applications where no message loss is acceptable and sufficient memory is available